ory/client-go/docs/CreateOrganizationOnboardingPortalLinkBody.md

 ### NewCreateOrganizationOnboardingPortalLinkBody

-`func NewCreateOrganizationOnboardingPortalLinkBody(enableSso bool, ) *CreateOrganizationOnboardingPortalLinkBody`
+`func NewCreateOrganizationOnboardingPortalLinkBody(enableScim bool, enableSso bool, ) *CreateOrganizationOnboardingPortalLinkBody`

 NewCreateOrganizationOnboardingPortalLinkBody instantiates a new CreateOrganizationOnboardingPortalLinkBody object This constructor will assign default values to properties that have it defined,